What is FUE?

 What is the follicular unit extraction procedure day like?

 Once you arrive at the office, you and Dr. Behnam will go over all the paperwork.
 You will also go over the hairline design and where you want the hairs to be placed.
 Then you are taken to procedure room and the required donor area on the back of the scalp is shaved.
 The back of scalp is numbed.
 The frontal scalp is numbed as well.
 Dr. Behnam puts all of the recipient sites in the front of the scalp.
 He then individually extracts one graft at a time from the donor area.
-Every 2 hours, the grafts are placed back into the body.
-Lunch is provided as well.
+Lunch is provided.
 According to the patient, this is one of the most relaxed days when they have had.

 Are patients with curly hair candidates for FUE?